-A CAUTION: Before Installing, thoroughly clean the starter flange and mounting surfaces, remove all oll, old paint, and rust.
+CAUTION: Before installing, thoroughly clean the starter flange and mounting surfaces, remove all oil, old paint, and rust.
 Starter performance largely depends on the quality of the wiring.
 Use wire of sufficient size and grade between the battery and starter and fully tighten to the terminal.